-This is one of the aspects which I really wanted to address and have already done so on multiple forums.
-Bodybuilding never makes you a coach.
+This is one of the aspects which I really wanted to address and have done so before on multiple forums.

-Let’s understand one thing first: “a fitness coach can be a bodybuilder, but bodybuilders are not coaches.”
+Let’s understand one thing first: “a fitness coach can be a bodybuilder, but a bodybuilder may not be a coach.”

-One needs to really remember this line.
-In simple words, a fitness trainer/coach may be a competitive bodybuilder, but that doesn’t make all bodybuilders, a coach.
+In simple words, a fitness trainer/coach may be a competitive bodybuilder, but that doesn’t make all bodybuilders, coaches.
 This is actually true for all other sports too.

 Being a sportsman and being a coach are two different things.
 World’s finest players also need coaches, who themselves were never the finest players.
 But they know how to produce champions.
 Similarly, the world’s best players, may not turn out into a good coach, because being a coach takes something totally different.